Advisory Committees

 The Columbia County Homeland Security and Emergency Management Commission (HSEMC) is a public/private partnership that works to build and improve resiliency in Columbia County.
 HSEMC was formed in 2008 to advise the Columbia County Board of Commissioners and Columbia County Emergency Management on resilience and whole community preparedness.
 The Commission partners work together to organize outreach, preparedness, mitigation, response, and recovery for incidents of all kinds - from floods to fires to landslides to chemical spills.

-Jail Operating Citizens Advisory Committee
+Jail Operating Citizens Advisory Committee OPEN SEATS

 The Jail Operating Citizens Advisory Committee (JOCAC) advises the Board of Commissioners and the County Sheriff on proper spending of funds raised by levies for operating the Columbia County Jail.
 They also report periodically to the board and explain to county residents how funds are being distributed.
 JOCAC was formed in 2014 to ensure accountability and transparency to taxpayers following the passage in 2013 of a $7 million bond to operate and maintain the 255-bed facility.
 The levy was renewed by voters in 2016.